An Historically Important Mystery Novel

 Now, hypnotism is a scientifically validated phenomenon.
 But one could argue that its depiction here extends fairly far into the supernatural.
 That’s an element of this novel that might disappoint some readers hoping for fully formed occult detective fiction.
 Yes, there’s a proto-Svengali villain with sinister motives and esoteric knowledge, but there are no union-certified vampires or werewolves.
 Not even a tattered ghost dragging so much as a paper-clip chain.

 Nonetheless, the detective character fits well with what I term a novice occult detective.
 In keeping with that category, Felix’s detective finds he must expand his understanding of reality to encompass what strict science would snub as impossible.
 A life insurance investigator, Ralph Henderson opens the presentation of his solution to the case by admitting that he’s out on a limb.
 The “Mesmeric Agency” so central to the crime is something he knows will be met with skepticism.
 And it is!
 Still, he bravely advances it as “the only theory by which I can attempt, in any way, to elucidate this otherwise unfathomable mystery.”
-Instead of Special Agent Fox Mulder’s famous UFO poster with the slogan “I WANT TO BELIEVE,” insurance agent Henderson’s poster might read: “I’M FORCED TO BELIEVE.”
+Instead of FBI agent Fox Mulder’s famous UFO poster with the slogan “I WANT TO BELIEVE,” insurance agent Henderson’s poster might read: “I’M FORCED TO BELIEVE.”